relessawy/dm_lab_instructions/README.md

 Congratulations, now you that we've seen how to define Data Objects, we can now start working with the automation of our business rules and decisions!

-# 3 Authoring Decisions and Rules
+# Lab 2 Authoring Decisions and Rules

 In this section you will learn: